divemarkus/dns/README.md

 ### Disadvantage - Self-hosted
 - DHCP handout for DNS is only the pi-hole server
 - If you require failback, you must use two pi-hole or enterprise-grade firewall
+- DO NOT DO THIS: primary dns "pi-hole", secondary dns "google" = nope!

 ### About...
 [Check it out...](https://en.wikipedia.org/wiki/DNS_over_TLS/)